 We believe we all must make a choice every day in what we can do – individually and collectively – to drive meaningful, deliberate change through our words, our deeds and our culture.
-That's why we have invested in programs like Black Girls Code and The Girl Scouts, instituted our Take 2 career re-entry program and support inclusive public policy action through our participation in the Business Coalition for the Equality Act and the Coalition for the American Dream.
+That's why we have invested in programs like Black Girls Code and The Girl Scouts and support inclusive public policy action through our participation in the Business Coalition for the Equality Act and the Coalition for the American Dream.

 We’re proud to have been recognized as the #1 company for Gender Equality by Equileap who identified as the only leading U.S. company in the S&P 100 Index with no gender pay gap.
 In addition, we offer nearly a dozen different employee resource groups, including the GM WOMEN’s council which help us foster a more inclusive environment.